Cryogenic sensor enabling broad-band and traceable power measurements: Detection scheme

 To measure microwave power at room temperature, a typical experiment using a low-temperature detector requires an accurate calibration of the attenuation of the rf line, through which the heater signal is applied.
 Figure~\ref{setup_scheme} shows a detailed diagram of our experimental setup.
 Multiple attenuators, amplifiers, filters, and directional couplers are placed between the sample and the instruments to enhance the signal-to-noise ratio.
-The specifications provided for the commercial devices gives a rough estimate of the attenuation, but a more careful investigation is needed since many of the components are specified to work at or near room temperature.
+This setup enables us to accurately measure the power that is transmitted at frequency $f_{\textrm{h}}$ from room temperature through the cabling and into the broadband cryogenic power sensor at the base temperature of the dilution refrigerator.
+The specifications provided for the commercial devices in Fig.~\ref{setup_scheme} give a rough estimate of the line attenuation, but a more careful investigation is needed since many of the components are specified to work at or near room temperature.
 Attenuations can be measured with a vector network analyzer (VNA), but this can be difficult with heavily attenuated rf lines.
 Furthermore, VNA measurement necessarily includes attenuation, or gain, of the return path.
 This can be circumvented to some extent by measuring the gain of the return path with the so-called Y-factor technique.
-Unfortunately, such a result is valid only for the specific setup and thus a typical uncertainty of 1~dB (26\%) occurs at a power level of $-130$~dBm (see supplemental material of ref.~\cite{joonas_zJ_biblio}).
-Furthermore, since thermal cycles may affect the components, this calibration needs to be carried out at each cooldown, regardless of whether the setup was modified or not.\\ The presence of a dc heater at the bolometer enables us to bypass the issue discussed above.
+Unfortunately, such a result is valid only for the specific setup corresponding to a typical uncertainty of 1~dB (26 \%) which occurs at a power level of $-130$~dBm (see supplemental material of Ref.~\citenum{joonas_zJ_biblio}).
+Furthermore, since thermal cycles may affect the components, such VNA calibration needs to be carried out at each cooldown, regardless of whether the setup was modified or not.

+The presence of a dc heater at the bolometer enables us to bypass these limitations by carrying out detection in situ at the base temperature stage of the dilultion refrigerator.
 Instead of a full setup calibration, we only need to determine the response of the bolometer as a function of the dc heater power.
-Note that this method can be applied without changing the cryostat base temperature.
-Thus, the result serves as a reference to determine the amount of microwave power absorbed.
+Note that this method can be applied without changing the base temperature of the cryostat.
+Therefore, our results reveal the amount of microwave power absorbed at the reference plane of a quantum device.

+The $1\sigma$ uncertainty estimates of the different instrument calibrations and of the derived quantities are given in Table \ref{tab:errors}.
+We assume uncertainties to be independent, and hence we added them in squares for derived quantities.
+Furthermore we transformed between the linear $(U_\textrm{lin})$ and logarithmic $(U_\textrm{log})$ uncertainties using the equation $U_\textrm{log} = 10\log_{10}(\textrm{e}) \times U_\textrm{lin}$~dB where $\textrm{e}$ is Euler's number.